wmglab-duke/ascent/docs/source/Convergence_Example.md

 ensure that the model length incorporated enough nodes of Ranvier for convergence of threshold for all native fiber diameters.
-A conservative estimate for the largest myelinated fiber diameter found in the cervical level of a rat vagus nerve is 10 µm \[1\].
+A conservative estimate for the largest myelinated fiber diameter found in the cervical level of a rat vagus nerve is 10 µm needrefhere.
 The largest diameter nerve fiber native to this region is of interest in our convergence studies because it will have the fewest number of nodes per unit length (based on INL=100\*D).
 We found that the FEM length needed